greenonline/SevenSegmentSL1255/Readme.txt

   - Maybe pins are used by something else, inputs for example.
   - Need constructor to set the LSD pins and default the MSD pins.

-Explain fill, blank and flash in readme

-Include ASCII bitmap picture:
-  - Draw in GIMP
-  - Use grid for alignment
-  - Have empty seven segment template

-Have quickstart doc:
-  - pinout
-  - routines (begin, etc)
-  - basic example

 Better name for lite class:
 Seg71255
 Seg7x25x